Introduction to the desktop environment and its applications

 A great theming experience

-We achieve a great theming experience using the following ways:
+We aim to achieve a great theming experience in the following ways:

 1. We use a simple YAML format for themes